The study of thermonuclear X-ray bursts in accreting millisecond pulsar MAXI J1816-195 with NuSTAR and NICER: Introduction

+We observed MAXI J1816--195 during the May 2022 outburst using {\it NuSTAR}, which has a good sensitivity up to $\sim$79 keV.
+The detailed timing and spectral study of MAXI J1816--195 is used to investigate crucial information about the source by using simultaneous {\it NICER} and {\it NuSTAR} observations.
 In this paper, we study the timing and spectral properties of MAXI J1816--195 using data from {\it NuSTAR} and {\it NICER} observatories.
 We have analyzed each burst spectra separately instead of stacking, as the burst profiles seem to be slightly different from each other.
-We have analyzed two broadband burst-resolved spectra which are simultaneous with {\it NuSTAR} and {\it NICER}.
+We have analyzed two broadband pre and post-burst spectra which are simultaneous with {\it NuSTAR} and {\it NICER}.
+During the thermonuclear burst, time-resolved spectroscopy is performed using {\it NICER}.
 This paper is organized as follows: The observational data and reduction procedure are described in Section \ref{obs}.
 Section \ref{res} summarises the results of spectral and timing analysis.
 In Section \ref{dis}, we discuss the results obtained.
 The findings of the study are summarised in Section \ref{con}.